6 min

 Amsterdam is one of the most cosmopolitan cities in the world.
 More than 180 nationalities live here today, and about a third of the residents are foreigners*.
 The influx of immigrants began after World War II and continues today.
 In the Netherlands, there is a saying, "Leef en laat leven" - "Live and let live."
 Society is open and tolerant of expats, although the issue of integrating new people comes up year after year.

 Ten years ago, Debra Barraud decided to launch the project "Humans of Amsterdam".
-A platform where ordinary people, passers-by that we meet on the streets every day, would tell their stories.
+A platform where ordinary people, passers-by that we meet on the streets every day, would tell their stories about Amsterdam people and residents.
 Debra is convinced that everyone is unique.
 Hearing their life story is very important.
 It helps create a dialogue between different people and creates a community where everyone wants to see their future.

 Thousands of stories were told.
 More than half a million followers follow the project on various social media platforms.
 National Geographic suggested Debra publish a book "Humans of Amsterdam".